softwaregravy/tickwork/README.md

 Anatomy of a clock file
 -----------------------

 clock.rb is standard Ruby.
-Since we include the Clockwork module (the clockwork executable does this automatically, or you can do it explicitly), this exposes a small DSL to define the handler for events, and then the events themselves.
+Since we include the Tickwork module (the clockwork executable does this automatically, or you can do it explicitly), this exposes a small DSL to define the handler for events, and then the events themselves.